 Scones are one of the most traditional dishes that are presented in afternoon tea, which is also known as high tea.

 If you have never heard of this, it is an old English tradition that has recently come back into fashion in England.
-Served in the afternoon are delicious morsels of sweet and savory snacks, and of course served with with lots of tea and coffee.
+Served in the afternoon are delicious morsels of sweet and savoury snacks, and of course, served with lots of tea and coffee.

-There really are no rules, but popular served plates include things such as cucumber sandwiches, smoked salmon savories and other cold fish and meats.
-Pastries that are savory or sweet and a selection or cakes and tarts, and or course scones.
+There really are no rules, but popularly served plates include things such as cucumber sandwiches, smoked salmon savouries and other cold fish and meats.
+Pastries that are savoury or sweet and a selection of cakes and tarts, and of course scones.

-Remember you can also make a delicious savory version of these scones by leaving and the sugar and adding the cheese that you wish.
+Remember you can also make a delicious savoury version of these scones by leaving and the sugar and adding the cheese that you wish.

 If you decide to make afternoon tea for your friends or family, if everything else goes wrong I promise it will be worth it for my moist homemade scones.